eboix/mot/README.md

-# Code for _Polynomial-time algorithms for Multimarginal Optimal Transport Problems with structure_
+## _Polynomial-time algorithms for Multimarginal Optimal Transport Problems with structure_

 This repository contains the code from [Altschuler, Boix-Adsera](https://arxiv.org/abs/2008.03006) for solving structured MOT problems.

-Instead of using the Ellipsoid method, we use Column generation in our practical implementations, as described in the paper.
+We implement the following algorithms:
+* naive LP solver
+* Sinkhorn (both naive and efficient)
+* Multiplicative Weights Update (MWU)
+* Column Generation (COLGEN)

+We provide code for the following MOT applications:
+* generalized Euler flows
+* adversarial network reliability
+* risk estimation

 NB: Our focus in writing this code was clarity over speed.
 Much further optimization can certainly be done.